nattsp/LanguageModelPresentation/TextPredictionNataliePhillips.md

 - Quingrams and quadgrams were add to the usual trigrams and bigrams.
 Longer ngrams gives more context to the word prediction providing more accurate predictions.
 - Unigrams were only used to calculate the Stupid Backoff score.
 Unigrams predictions on their own are  a poor predictor of the next word.
 - The model was built on single sentences as a prediction coming from across two sentences is less likely to be relevant.
+- Across a smaller test set I found accuracy to be 25% for the first predicted word, 35% in the top 3 and 45% in top 6 predictions.
+I suspect this may be lower over a larger test set.

 ### Speed
 - The ngrams were trimmed to remove rarely appearing combinations of words.
 Any combination that appeared less than 4 times was culled.
 The resulting datasizes are between 3mb and 16mb
 - The finished ngrams are stored in speed optimised data.tables with indexing  to accelerate table look up.
+- Using system.time averaged across 20 tests the averge elepsed time was 0.055 seconds on my local machine.

 Further development
 ========================================================